A Short History of Star Trek

 The first movie with the TNG crew, "Star Trek Generations" (1994) is only a moderate success.
 In 1996, however, "Star Trek: First Contact" hits first the internet with new speculation and bits of information nearly every day, and later the theaters.
 It is not only the first movie with the Enterprise-E but also a Trek film of a new kind, made as a literally "dark" action thriller and not so much as what detractors like to call a "space opera" such as the previous feature "Star Trek Generations".
 Nonetheless "First Contact" becomes a fan favorite, an achievement that the following "Star Trek: Insurrection" (1998) and "Star Trek Nemesis" (2002) won't repeat.

 The paradigm shift in fandom is even more palpable than the one on screen.
 Since the mid-90s, the internet has been influential in promoting the idea of Star Trek - and vice versa the opinion is widespread that Star Trek, besides free porn, brought about the internet in the first place.
-Anyway, Star Trek has gained more recognition in the electronic media than in all newspaper reports and improvised printed fan publications combined.
+In any case, Star Trek has gained more recognition in the electronic media than in all newspaper reports and improvised printed fan publications combined.
 The internet lowers the distance between hundreds of thousands of fans who otherwise would only occasionally travel to conventions, if at all.
 It has brought the fans of RPGs, of games, of fan fiction, of artwork and of Treknology together.
 They can now work on common projects on a permanent basis, like on marvelous starship artwork or on the huge encyclopedia that is Memory Alpha.
 And they can discuss any time, initially in newsgroups, now in forums and chats.
 Even slash fiction, the weird idea that main characters like Kirk/Spock (hence "slash") are gay based on alleged evidence from the series, has found a permanent home in the web.

 On the downside, the internet acts as an amplifier for all sorts of conflicts.
 The first schism occurred largely unnoticed when TOS fans rejected the idea of TNG.
 In the early internet age, however, groups of Voyager fans are at odds with "Niners", not to mention the pesky "Star Trek vs. Star Wars" debates.
 Even if these are only a small minority, at some point every fan inevitably runs into such outgrowth of what Star Trek is really about.
 In such an atmosphere, establishing the fifth series, Enterprise, in 2001 should turn out particularly difficult.